LKrae/Visualization_Project_Podcast/README.md

 | 184     | The Marvels                     | 6.00          | 7.10          | 13.10            | $220,000,000 | $16,793,893.13         |

 ### Top 10 Lowest Spend Per Point
+The table below outlines the movies that spent the least on each point in the cumulative score.
+These are the best "bang for your buck" movies.
 | Episode | Title                  | Bryan_B_Score | Bryan_W_Score | Cumulative_Score | Budget     | Budget_Per_Point |
 |---------|------------------------|---------------|---------------|------------------|------------|------------------|
 | 10      | The Blair Witch Project| 10.00         | 10.00         | 20.00            | $60,000    | $3,000.00        |